GillenMarkets denies claims managing director was summarily dismissed

 Counsel said the company’s proposal regarding the investigation was not suitable as far as his client is concerned.

-The defendants’ proposal was an attempt to retrofit a premeditated decision the company has already made name that his client was guilty of wrongdoing and had been dismissed.
+The defendants’ proposal was an attempt to retrofit a premeditated decision the company has already made, namely that his client was guilty of wrongdoing and had been dismissed.

 The court granted Mr Mason a temporary injunction, on an ex-parte basis, preventing the defendants from implementing or terminating Mr Mason’s purported dismissal.